Skip to main content

 Abstract

-Estimating the bar pattern speed (?bar) is one of the main challenges faced in understanding the role of stellar bars in galaxy dynamical evolution.
-This work aims to characterise different uncertainty sources affecting the Tremaine Weinberg (TW)-method to study the correlation between bar and galaxies physical parameters.
-We use a sample of 15 MaNGA SDSS-IV galaxies and 3 CALIFA galaxies from Aguerri et al. (2015).
-We studied the errors related with (i) galaxy centre determination, (ii) disc position angle (PA) emphasising the difficulties triggered by outer non-axisymmetric structures besides the bar, (iii) the slits length and (iv) the spatial resolution.
-In average, the PA uncertainties range ?15%?, the slit length ?9% and the centring error ?5%?.
+Estimating the bar pattern speed (Ωbar) is one of the main challenges faced in understanding the role of stellar bars in galaxy dynamical evolution.
+This work aims to characterize different uncertainty sources affecting the Tremaine-Weinberg (TW) method to study the correlation between bar and galaxies physical parameters.
+We use a sample of 15 MaNGA SDSS-IV galaxies and 3 CALIFA galaxies from Aguerri et al. We studied the errors related with (i) galaxy centre determination, (ii) disc position angle (PA) emphasizing the difficulties triggered by outer non-axisymmetric structures besides the bar, (iii) the slits length, and (iv) the spatial resolution.
+In average, the PA uncertainties range ∼ 15 per cent, the slit length ∼ 9 per cent and the centring error ∼ 5 per cent.
 Reducing the spatial resolution increases the sensitivity to the PA error.
 Through Monte Carlo simulations, we estimate the probability distribution of the R bar speed parameter.
-The present sample is composed of 7 slow, 4 fast and 7 ultrafast bars, with no trend with morphological types.
-Although uncertainties and low sample numbers may mask potential correlations between physical properties, we present a discussion of them: We observe an anti-correlation of ?bar with the bar length and the stellar mass, suggesting that massive galaxies tend to host longer and slower bars.
-We also observe a correlation of the molecular gas fraction with R?, and a weak anti-correlation with ?bar, suggesting that bars rotate slower in gaseous discs.
+The present sample is composed of seven slow, four fast, and seven ultrafast bars, with no trend with morphological types.
+Although uncertainties and low sample numbers may mask potential correlations between physical properties, we present a discussion of them: we observe an anticorrelation of _bar with the bar length and the stellar mass, suggesting that massive galaxies tend to host longer and slower bars.
+We also observe a correlation of the molecular gas fraction with R, and a weak anticorrelation with Ωbar, suggesting that bars rotate slower in gaseous discs.
 Confirmation of such trends awaits future studies.

 Citation